thiagodp/restage/README.md

   --verbose,  -v  Enable verbose mode.
 ```

-👉 If you wanna run a linter/formatter in modified files, you can use `--list` to get them.
+👉 If you wanna run a linter/formatter in modified files, you can use `--modified` to get them.

 ### Useful tools